 - Believing (without scientific basis) that the signs, symptoms and behaviors of Internet porn addiction must arise from unidentified mechanisms other than addiction.

-- Replacing the word addiction with compulsion, yet providing no research or hypothesis on what makes a "compulsion to use X" different from "an addiction to X."
+- Replacing the word addiction with compulsion, yet providing no research or hypothesis as to what makes a "compulsion to use X" different from "an addiction to X."

 - Ignoring the medical doctors and addiction neuroscientists of ASAM who clearly state that sexual behavior addictions exist.